Emory-HITI/Niffler/modules/png-extraction/README.md

 ## Running the Niffler PNG Extractor with Slurm

 There is also an experimental PNG extractor implementation (ImageExtractorSlurm.py) that provides a distributed execution based on Slurm on a cluster.

+## Troubleshooting

+If you encounter your images being ending in the failed-dicom/3 folder (the folder signifying base exception), check the ImageExtractor.out.

+Check whether you still have conda installed and configured correctly (by running "conda"), if you observe the below error log:

+"The following handlers are available to decode the pixel data however they are missing required dependencies: GDCM (req.
+GDCM)"

+The above error indicates a missing gdcm, which usually happens if either it is not configured (if you did not follow the installation steps correctly) or if conda (together with gdcm) was later broken (mostly due to a system upgrade or a manual removal of conda).